Lesson 7 - Point & Figure Charting and Wave Analysis

 Point & Figure Channel Lines

-Channel lines are lines drawn parallel to the basic bullish support line or the bearish resistance line.
-In an uptrend the channel line is called the bullish resistance line and in a downtrend it is called the bearish support line.
-These lines are considered much less reliable than the basic trend lines, so it is important that these channel lines are completely cleared in order for a penetration to occur.
-An X or an O that lands right on the trend line does not constitute a penetration.
+Channel lines are drawn parallel to the basic bullish support or bearish resistance lines.
+In an uptrend, the channel line is called the bullish resistance line; in a downtrend, it is called the bearish support line.

-Channel lines are used mainly as timing aids.
-They can be helpful in knowing when to take some profits, but should never be used to take a position against the prevailing trend.
+These lines are less reliable than basic trend lines and are used mainly as timing aids.
+They should not be used to take a position against the prevailing trend.

 The Horizontal Count

-First add the number of columns that form the base that the reversal broke out of.
+First, add the number of columns that form the base that the reversal broke out of.
+For example:

-In this example the market actually went down to 420.
+In this case, the market actually went down to 420.

-The same concepts apply in the reverse to locate an upside target.
+The same concept applies to calculate an upside target.
+For example:

-Here there is a base of 12 columns on a 2 x 3 Point & Figure chart.
+- The base consists of 12 columns on a 2 x 3 Point & Figure chart.

 The Vertical Count